morgoe/morgoe.github.io/_posts/work/2015-01-16-stackla-admin.markdown

 is_caseStudy:      false

 role:              "Lead Design & Front-end Development"
-description:       "Continual user testing combined with a minimal design led to massive improvements of usability in the Stackla Admin, even as the product's features grew rapidly."
+description:       "Continual user testing combined with a minimal design led to massive improvements of usability in the Stackla Admin, even as the product’s features grew rapidly."

 nextOne_link:      stackla-widgets
 nextOne_img:       stackla-widgets.png